 Customer Life Cycle

 A typical customer life cycle is shown below in the following diagram:

-All the phases comprising a customer life are briefed here:
+All the phases comprising a customer life cycle are briefed here:

 Customer Engagement: The customer contacts the CSR (Customer Service Representative) and the CSR engages the customer with the various products and services offers by selling them to the customer.